-In March Samuel Burk Burnett had reported that deputy U.S. Marshal Ed Johnson, who earlier that year had lost an arm to a gunshot wound, was recovering.
+In March Samuel Burk Burnett had reported that deputy U.S. Marshal Ed Johnson, who had lost an arm to a gunshot wound, was recovering.
 Soon after, in Graham, Texas—home of the Northwest Federal District Court—Johnson learned that the five Marlow brothers were wanted for stealing horses from Indians in Oklahoma.

-Johnson went to Oklahoma and arrested Boone, Epp, Charley, and Alf and brought them back to Graham for trial.
+Johnson went to Oklahoma and arrested Marlow brothers Boone, Epp, Charley, and Alf and brought them back to Graham for trial.
 Clip is from the September 14, 1888 Dallas Morning News.

-When George Marlow returned to Oklahoma from Colorado he was jailed briefly on orders from deputy Marshal Johnson but then released.
+When brother George Marlow returned to Oklahoma from Colorado he was jailed briefly on orders from deputy Marshal Johnson but then released.
 George moved the rest of the Marlow clan to Young County (eighty miles northwest of Fort Worth) near the Brazos River south of Graham.
 George planned to seek the release of his four brothers from the jail in Graham.
 But when George went to the jail in October to see his brothers, he, too, was jailed.
 Now all five brothers were in jail.

-The brothers quickly were indicted for stealing horses from three Indians, although none of the three Indians would testify against the Marlows.
+The brothers quickly were indicted for stealing horses from three Indians in Oklahoma, although none of the three Indians would testify against the Marlows.

 The brothers’ mother, Martha, arranged bail for her sons, and they went to work for a neighbor while awaiting trial.
 Meanwhile, deputy Marshal Johnson found out that Boone had killed a cowboy in Vernon and went to Vernon to get a warrant for Boone’s arrest for murder.

 On December 17, 1888 Young County Sheriff Marion Wallace and deputy Tom Collier rode out to the Marlow cabin to arrest Boone on that murder warrant.
 Collier drew his pistol on Boone.
-Later would come the predictable conflicting accounts: Collier claimed Boone shot first; the Marlows claimed Collier shot first.
+Later would come the predictable conflicting accounts by eyewitnesses: Collier claimed Boone had shot first; the Marlows claimed Collier had shot first.
 Regardless, Boone shot Sheriff Wallace, who would die on Christmas Eve.
 Clip is from the December 18 Fort Worth Gazette.

 Brother Epp Marlow rode to Graham to fetch a doctor for Sheriff Wallace and was arrested.
 Deputy Collier rode back to Graham and returned with a posse to arrest Charley Marlow.
 Boone Marlow had disappeared before the posse arrived.

 Brothers George and Alf had not been at the cabin at the time of the shooting, but they, too, were soon arrested and jailed in Graham.
 That left only Boone at large.
 He was charged with murder, the four jailed brothers with complicity.

 While Boone remained a fugitive with a price on his head, from their jail cell the four other brothers overheard talk of lynching.
 Sheriff Wallace had been well liked.
 Although Boone alone had shot the sheriff, the other brothers feared for their lives as well.

-So, on January 14, 1889 the four brothers obtained a knife or a saw from another prisoner and hacked through the wall of their jail cell.
-They were free men again.
+So, on January 14, 1889 the four brothers obtained a knife or a saw from another prisoner and began hacking through the wall of their jail cell.
+Soon they were free men again.